Al-Ma'arri: Opposition to religion

-Al-Ma'arri was a skeptic who denounced superstition and dogmatism in religion.
-This, along with his general negative view on life, has made him described as a pessimistic freethinker.
-Throughout his philosophical works, one of the recurring themes that he expounded upon at length was the idea that reason holds a privileged position over traditions.
-In his view, relying on the preconceptions and established norms of society can be limiting and prevent individuals from fully exploring their own capabilities.
-Al-Ma'arri taught that religion was a "fable invented by the ancients", worthless except for those who exploit the credulous masses.
+In early Western scholarship, Al-Ma'arri has frequently been characterized as a skeptic who denounced superstition and dogmatism in religion.
+This specific interpretation of his poetry, along with his general negative view on life, has led to descriptions of him as a pessimistic freethinker.
+Throughout his philosophical writings, a recurring theme highlighted by these early critics is the idea that reason holds a privileged position over traditions, suggesting that relying on the preconceptions and established norms of society can be limiting.

+Based on English translations of select verses, early orientalists such as Reynold A. Nicholson argued that Al-Ma'arri viewed religion as a "fable invented by the ancients", alleging he considered it worthless except for those who exploit the credulous masses.
+This historical viewpoint is frequently illustrated by translations found in early 20th-century encyclopedias:

 Do not suppose the statements of the prophets to be true; they are all fabrications.
 Men lived comfortably till they came and spoiled life.
 The sacred books are only such a set of idle tales as any age could have and indeed did actually produce.

-Al-Ma'arri criticized many of the dogmas of Islam, such as the Hajj, which he called "a pagan's journey".
-He rejected claims of any divine revelation and his creed was that of a philosopher and ascetic, for whom reason provides a moral guide, and virtue is its own reward.
-His secularist views included both Judaism and Christianity as well.
-Al-Ma'arri remarked that monks in their cloisters or devotees in their mosques were blindly following the beliefs of their locality: if they were born among Magians or Sabians they would have become Magians or Sabians.
-Encapsulating his view on organized religion, he once stated: "The inhabitants of the earth are of two sorts: those with brains, but no religion, and those with religion, but no brains."
+Based on Nicholson's translations, Al-Ma'arri was understood by these scholars to have criticized many Islamic dogmas; Nicholson notably cited a verse where the poet allegedly described the Hajj as "a pagan's journey".
+In this historical Western framework, Al-Ma'arri was depicted as rejecting claims of divine revelation, with his creed characterized as that of a philosopher and ascetic for whom reason provides a moral guide and virtue is its own reward.
+Nicholson argued that his perceived secularist views targeted Judaism and Christianity equally, quoting Al-Ma'arri's observation that monks in their cloisters and devotees in their mosques blindly followed their local beliefs, and would have become Magians or Sabians had they been born among them.
+A verse frequently cited by these authors to summarize his supposed stance on organized religion reads: "The inhabitants of the earth are of two sorts: those with brains, but no religion, and those with religion, but no brains."